jtanderson2/secure-transport-lab/README.md

 - Windows VMs
 - Management (FortiManager, FortiAnalyzer, FortiAuthenticator)

+### Notes
-All deployments are Azure CLI-driven using JSON configuration files.
+- All deployments are Azure CLI-driven using JSON configuration files.

-No OS configuration or Fortinet licensing is applied.
+- No Fortinet licensing is applied.
 BYOL is assumed.
+- No OS configuration is applied.
+This is 'bare bones' deployment ready for the management and overlay to be built

 ## Modular Deployment